carriercomm/epoxy/README.md

 # epoxy
-CGI based proxy for rewriting entires sites on the fly.
+CGI based proxy for rewriting entire sites on the fly.